needle-mirror/com.unity.asset-manager-for-unity/Documentation~/add-assets.md

 ### Import location

-All imported assets will be saved under `Assets/Asset Manager/Imported` folder, which will be generated automatically by Asset Manager on the first import.
+All imported assets will be saved under `Assets/Asset Manager` folder, which will be generated automatically by Asset Manager on the first import.

 ## Re-importing an asset
 You can also re-import an already imported asset.
 This will download all of the selected asset's files into your project at the default location, overwriting any existing files.